sunipkm/picc_temp_i2c/README.md

 The objects are of the class `hdc1010`.

-1. `begin(address)`:
+1. `begin(unsigned char)`:
    This method opens the slave device address (e.g. `0x41`) on the I2C bus specified by `I2C_FILE` macro during compilation.
 Returns `true` on success.
 This should be tracked in order to obtain reliable information from the device.
 Returns `false` if the device fails to respond to `ioctl` requests or if the I2C bus fails to open.
 After the device is opened, it is by default set to measure temperature and humidity independently.
+The input address should be 7-bit following I2C bus addressing scheme.

 2. `acquisition_mode(bool)`:
    This method sets the acquisition mode of the device.
 If this method is called with `false` as the input, then it sets the device for simultaneous measurement of temperature and relative humidity.
 If this method is called with `true` as the input, then it sets the device for independent measurement of temperature and relative humidity.
 The functions to retrieve the temperature and relative humidity from the device are agnostic to the acquisition method used.

 3. `readMfID()`:
    This method returns the manufacturer ID of the device (`0x5449` for Texas Instrument).

 4. `readDevID()`:
    This method returns the address of the device on the I2C bus (should match the address initialized with).

 5. `readReg()`:
    This method reads the configuration register (register `0x02`) and returns its contents as `hdc1010_regs` structure.
 The structure has the following accessible members:
       * `TemperatureMeasurementResolution` (1 bit):
          0 indicates 14 bit resolution, 1 indicates 11 bit resolution.